Hackers News Hackers News

 How the Attack Chain Unfolds

-One of the most striking examples from Q1 2026 was a large three-day campaign between February 23 and February 25, 2026, which delivered over 1.2 million phishing messages to users at more than 53,000 organizations across 23 countries.
+A notable example from Q1 2026 was a substantial three-day campaign from February 23 to February 25, 2026.
+This operation delivered over 1.2 million phishing messages to users across more than 53,000 organizations in 23 countries.

-A separate campaign on March 17, 2026, further highlighted the scale of these operations.
-Over 1.5 million malicious HTML messages were sent to more than 179,000 organizations in 43 countries, with each email carrying an HTML attachment that launched locally and redirected victims through a staging page before landing on a CAPTCHA-gated phishing site.
+Another large-scale campaign on March 17, 2026, further illustrated the scope of these operations.
+This attack involved over 1.5 million malicious HTML messages sent to more than 179,000 organizations in 43 countries.
+Each email contained an HTML attachment that, when opened locally, redirected victims through a staging page before ultimately leading to a CAPTCHA-gated phishing site.
+The final phishing pages were hosted across various PhaaS providers, including Tycoon2FA, Kratos, and EvilTokens.

 Fake confidentiality message (Source - Microsoft)